 Miami – An International City of the Arts

 Miami is a haven for art lovers and a major center in today’s art world.
 It boasts a thriving international arts community and everything from small galleries to major art fairs such as Art Basel Miami, internationally recognized as the most important annual market for modern and contemporary art.
 It has world class museums and a remarkable group of private collections open to the public.
-The community of artists is supported by organizations such as ArtCenter South Florida (whose president and chief executive officer, Dennis Scholl, is an alumnus of Miami Law) and LegalLink, founded by two Miami Law students 15 years ago, which servies as Miami's volunteer lawyer for the arts, connecting practicing attorneys and artists.
+The community of artists is supported by organizations such as ArtCenter South Florida (whose president and chief executive officer, Dennis Scholl, is an alumnus of Miami Law).
 The University of Miami is home to the Lowe Art Museum and the Beaux Art Festival, Miami's oldest juried fine arts festival.
 The proximity of these venues is ideal for training and enables students to have site visits with gallerists, museum professionals, lawyers practicing in the field, and provides Arts track students multiple opportunities to complete their practicum requirement.

 Miami Law Art News: